 pound.
 Please call before you come to assure strawberry availability and

 operating hours.
 (UPDATED: May 08, 2019, JBS) (ADDED: May 09, 2015, JBS)

 no pesticides used, Blueberries,

 playground, picnic tables, restrooms,

-first week of July through August from 7am to 7pm on Tuesdays, Thursdays,
+June through early July, check with their Facebook page from 7am to 7pm on Tuesdays, Thursdays,

 pre-picked.
 They have 7 acres of around 4,000 blueberry bushes in four

 varieties.
 There's also water and bucket sizes for all ages.